PrasathRaj25/LGMVIP-WebDev/Readme.md

 ## Lets's Grow More internship
-Task 1 is about creating a single web page.
+       Task 1 is about creating a single page website.
+       Task 2 is about creating a web application using create-react-app.